tendermint/tendermint/UPGRADING.md

 ## v0.34.0

-This release is not compatible with previous blockchains due to switching from amino to proto3 encoding and breaking changes to the header.
+**This release is not compatible with previous blockchains** due to switching from amino to proto3 encoding and breaking changes to the header.

-### Apps
+### ABCI application changes

 New ABCI methods (`ListSnapshots`, `LoadSnapshotChunk`, `OfferSnapshot`, and `ApplySnapshotChunk`) were added for the highly anticipated state sync feature.
 With it, new nodes are able to join the network in a matter of seconds.
-Read [the spec](https://docs.tendermint.com/master/spec/abci/apps.html#state-sync) if you want to support it.
-If you don't, just leave these methods empty.
+Read [the spec](https://docs.tendermint.com/master/spec/abci/apps.html#state-sync) if you want to learn more & support it (with cosmos-sdk you get it automatically).
+If you don't want to support it, just leave these methods empty.

-`KV.Pair` has been replaced with `abci.EventAttribute`. `Index` field allows ABCI applications to dictate which events should be indexed ignoring the `tx_index.index_keys` config setting.
+`KV.Pair` has been replaced with `abci.EventAttribute`. `EventAttribute.Index`
+field allows ABCI applications to dictate which events should be indexed ignoring the `tx_index.index_keys` config setting.
 See [\#4877](https://github.com/tendermint/tendermint/issues/4877), where we're discussing future direction of indexing.

+### P2P Protocol

+The default codec is now proto3, not amino.
+Check out the [TODO]() for motivation behind this change.
+The schema files can be found in the `/proto` directory.

 ### Blockchain Protocol